St Thomas US Virgin Islands Travel Guide

 Widely available on platforms like VRBO and Airbnb.

-Smaller, often locally owned properties present intimate, personalized experiences.
+Smaller, often locally owned properties present intimate, customized experiences.
 Many appear in historic Charlotte Amalie or Frenchtown.

-Staying in smaller guesthouses or privately owned apartments offers local interaction.
+Staying in boutique guesthouses or not publicly owned apartments offers local interaction.
 Camping is not typical on St. Thomas itself; nearby St. John has options.

 Always review deposit and cancellation policies before confirming reservations, as they vary widely.